See You Next Wednesday (RuPaul's Drag Race)

-"See You Next Wednesday" is the ninth episode of the sixteenth season of RuPaul's Drag Race.
+"See You Next Wednesday" is the ninth episode of the sixteenth season of the American television series RuPaul's Drag Race.
 It originally aired on March 1, 2024.
+The episode's main challenge tasks the contestants with designing and presenting "neo-goth" looks for the fashion show.
 Kaia Gerber is a guest judge.

-Nymphia Wind wins the episode's mini-challenge, and Q wins the main challenge.
-Plasma is eliminated from the competition after placing in the bottom two and losing a lip-sync against Mhi'ya Iman Le'Paige to the TikTok remix of "Bloody Mary" by Lady Gaga.
+Q wins the main challenge.
+Plasma is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Mhi'ya Iman Le'Paige to the TikTok remix of "Bloody Mary" by Lady Gaga.

 Episode

-Kaia Gerber is a guest judge.

-For the episode's mini-challenge, the contestants perform spit-takes.
+Q (left, pictured at RuPaul's DragCon LA in 2024) wins the episode's main challenge; Plasma (right, pictured at the same event) is eliminated from the competition.

+The contestants return to the Werk Room after Xunami Muse's elimination on the previous episode.
+On a new day, RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with performing spit-takes.
 Nymphia Wind wins the mini-challenge.

-For the main challenge, the contestants design and wear a "neo-goth" look from scratch.
-In addition to RuPaul and Michelle Visage, Carson Kressley is a judge and Kaia Gerber is a guest judge.

-On the runway, category is "See You Next Wednesday".
+RuPaul then reveals the main challenge, which tasks the contestants with designing and presenting "neo-goth" looks for the fashion show, using black, grey, and white fabrics.
+The contestants gather materials and start to create their outfits.

+On elimination day, the contestants make final preparations in the Werk Room for the fashion show.
+Plasma talks about being queer in Texas.
+Morphine Love Dion discusses being non-binary and dating.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Carson Kressley, as well as guest judge Kaia Gerber.
+RuPaul shares the runway category ("See You Next Wednesday"), then the fashion show commences.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
 Dawn, Nymphia Wind, and Q receive positive critiques, and Q wins the challenge.
-Mhi'ya Iman Le'Paige, Morphine Love Dion, and Plasma receive negative critiques, and Morphine Love Dion is declared safe.
-Mhi'ya Iman Le'Paige and Plasma place in the bottom two and face off in a lip-sync to "Bloody Mary (Wednesday Dance TikTok Version)" by Lady Gaga.
-Plasma is eliminated from the competition.
+Mhi'ya Iman Le'Paige, Morphine Love Dion, and Plasma receive negative critiques, and Morphine Love Dion is deemed safe.
+Mhi'ya Iman Le'Paige and Plasma place in the bottom and face off in a lip-sync contest to "Bloody Mary (Wednesday Dance TikTok Version)" by Lady Gaga.
+Mhi'ya Iman Le'Paige wins the lip-sync and Plasma is eliminated from the competition.

-Production
+Production and broadcast

+Kaia Gerber (pictured in 2024) is a guest judge.

 The episode originally aired on March 1, 2024.
 It includes the season's third design challenge.
+Stephen Daw of Billboard said that during the lip-sync contest, "the bottom two gave their best renditions of Wednesday Addams' disaffected dancing.
+But in the end, the Queen of Flips managed to pull out another transformative performance, sending Plasma packing."

-Plasma has released a music video of "Bloody Mary".
+Plasma released a music video of "Bloody Mary".